DemocracyEarth/community./presentations.md

 # Guidelines

-- Every presentation must be in line with Democracy Earth's aesthetic.
+- Every presentation must reflect the Democracy Earth as represented by our Branding Guide
-- The best way to go about it is using one of our templates:
+- The best way to go about this is using one of the Democracy Earth approved presentation templates:

 > **Template 1 (standard presentation):**